IDMNYU/DM-GY-6063-A-Creative-Coding-F26/README.md

 Each week you will also read and respond to a short text about programming, technology, and/or social issues involving programming and technology.

-We will have active discussions in class each week abotu these readings, and you will be expected to lead the conversation each week with a question or insight.
+We will have active discussions in class each week about these readings, and each of you will be expected to lead the conversation on a few weeks with a question or insight.

 ### Projects